 The ebay selling experience

-Ebay’s an interesting option for online selling because of the quality of the shoppers.
-But, the limits of creating your own customer experience make it more of a challenge long-term.
+Ebay is interesting because of the quantity and quality of the shoppers.
+But, the limits on managing the customer experience make it more of a challenge long-term.

-Etsy is another popular option, working more as a marketplace for artists.
+Etsy is another popular option.
+It’s more like a marketplace for artists.
 It tries to create more of a community feel for buyers and sellers.

 It focuses on 3 categories :-